cwray-tech/sol-company/apps.md

 ---
 # Our Apps

+## ClubKey

+[ClubKey is a loyalty and rewards app for restaurants and cafes.](https://clubkey.site) With ClubKey, you can give only your most loyal customers discounts and rewards.

 ## Todo List

 Todo List is a simple mobile app that allows users to create and manage a list of tasks.
 Users can add and delete tasks, as well as mark tasks as complete.
 All data is stored locally on the user's device.